sukjaelee/clean_axum_demo/README.md

 - `dto.rs`: Defines the DTO (Data Transfer Object) layer for the domain.
 - `handlers.rs`: Defines the HTTP handler layer for the domain.
+- `services.rs`: Contains domain service logic and use cases.
 - `model.rs`: Defines the domain model and business logic layer.
 - `queries.rs`: Defines raw SQLx query implementations.
 - `repository.rs`: Implements the repository pattern for database operations.
 - `routes.rs`: Defines HTTP route configuration for the domain.

 Organize your project by **domain-first modularity**.
-Each domain (e.g., `user`, `device`) encapsulates its own types, database queries, routes, and handlers.
-This ensures high cohesion, better testability, and easy maintenance.
-Ensure that model structs fully reflect all table columns to prevent runtime issues.
+Each domain encapsulates its own types, services, database logic, and routing.
+This ensures high cohesion, better testability, and easier maintenance.

 Recommended structure: